-• DISCLAIMER: Please use google for questions first if possible.
+• DISCLAIMER: Please use google for guestions first if possible.
 Everyone on the vetting team is a volunteer, not a vet or vet tech.
-The vetting team often uses google for any non-threatening concerns.
+The vetting team often uses google for any non-threatening o Use: A blood test used to screen for antigens for tick borne diseases (Lyme disease, Ehrlichia and Anaplasma) and Heartworm.